-Washington County Water Conservancy District underwrites a long list of programs and rebates designed to save home and business owner’s water and money.
-The following list highlights the district’s major initiatives:
+The Washington County Water Conservancy District offers programs designed to save home and business owner’s water and money.

 Water Upon Request

 A free program that encourages local restaurants to serve water only to those who request it, saving as much as 1.5 to more than 3 gallons of water per glass.
 For more information or to participate in the program, complete the following form:

 Local hotels and spas can save water, do less laundry and reduce operating costs by encouraging guests to reuse towels during their stay.
 For more information or to participate in the program, complete the following form:

 Other conservation efforts supported or coordinated by the district include:

 - Environmental Protection Agency (EPA) WaterSense Partner